Frequently Asked Questions

 Is Glasgow Women’s Library connected to the other public libraries in Glasgow?

-We have strong links with many other libraries, (especially the Mitchell Library which is our big sister!) but we are a charity separate from the mainstream library system and an independent organization with our own structure.
+We have strong links with many other libraries but we are a charity separate from the mainstream library system and an independent organization with our own structure.

 What is GWL’s ‘Lifelong Learning’ programme?